newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

-Now that we’ve tried some glitches, let’s look at the results.
-There’s going to be a lot of data here, so we’ll only print parameters that lead to successful glitches:
+Now that we've tried some glitches, let's look at the results.
+There's going to be a lot of data here, so we'll only print parameters that lead to successful glitches: